PlankoAdam/BoopRT22/README.md

 ## Handing in the assigment

-Hand in the assignment into your Github classroom repository for this exam.
+Hand in the assignment into your Github classroom repository located under the Interes-Group for this exam.
 Hand in the entire project.
 You have 3 hours to complete the exam.